MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   - On Windows since 84 or later

   #### Description
-  This policy is deprecated becuase it will be superseded by a similar feature in a future release, see https://crbug.com/1032820.
-It won't work in Microsoft Edge version 87.
+  This policy is deprecated because it will be superseded by a similar feature in a future release, see https://crbug.com/1032820.

 Use Windows to resolve proxies for all browser networking instead of the proxy resolver built into Microsoft Edge.
 The Windows proxy resolver enables Windows proxy features such as DirectAccess/NRPT.